 If Krabi has become your regular weekend break destination, you may be seeking new things to do.
 Or, you may just have read about the overdeveloped Ao Nang strip and decided it wasn’t for you.
 Luckily there are plenty of places to stay and / or to visit in Krabi that aren’t crowded or spoiled.
 It’s also possible to plan your visits to the popular, “must-see” destinations around the organised tour schedules so you can see them when the high season tourist hordes have left (or before they arrive) – usually this means early morning or late afternoon / early evening.
 Or, of course, visit in low season.

 Quieter (and correspondingly more isolated) places to stay include Tubkaek Beach and Ao Thalane.
 These are both attractive beach destinations with high end hotels (Tubkaek) and flashpacker bungalows – boutique style villas (Thalane), so there will be a basic tourist infrastructure – though don’t expect much in the way of shops and restaurants outside of the hotels.
 Ao Thalane is not on any tour operator’s pick up route either, so people who stay there need to make their own arrangements for sightseeing.
+Other relatively isolated five star beachfront accommodation (though still with easy road access) can be found in Ao Nam Mao: try The Shellsea or Amatapura Villas.

 There are also villas and resorts popping up all over the province in the most unlikely of places.
 These are often standalone properties truly “in the middle of nowhere” – think rural areas far inland (Sawan Mountain Villas or Phanom Bencha Mountain Resort), or the tip of an isolated island backed by rice paddies (Islanda Hideaway Resort).
 The standard of accommodation – and support – in these places tends to be high however, so it definitely won’t be a “homestay” experience.
 Real “homestays”, where you stay with a host family in their own home, are unfortunately hard to find in Krabi, and rarely seem to stay open very long.